Redis

 2) (integer) 1

-As it is possible to see from the session above, MULTI returns an array of replies, where every element is the reply of a single command in the transaction, in the same order the commands were issued.
+As is clear from the session above, EXEC returns an array of replies, where every element is the reply of a single command in the transaction, in the same order the commands were issued.

-When a Redis connection is in the context of a MULTI request, all commands will reply with the string QUEUED unless they are syntactically incorrect.
-Some commands are still allowed to fail during execution time.
+When a Redis connection is in the context of a MULTI request, all commands will reply with the string QUEUED (sent as a Status Reply from the point of view of the Redis protocol).
+A queued command is simply scheduled for execution when EXEC is called.

 This is more clear on the protocol level.
 In the following example one command will fail when executed even if the syntax is right: